 Many families find it useful to watch the class on a second device while working with MakeCode on their computer.
 However, it is possible to Zoom and code on the same computer at the same time!

-Live sessions work best with a camera and microphone.
+A camera and microphone are required.
 Parents will need a Zoom account (free).

 Kathy Ceceri, B.A.

 Kathy Ceceri is an award-winning writer and educator, and the author of more than a dozen books of hands-on STEAM activities for kids and teens.
 Formerly the Homeschooling Expert at About.com (now ThoughtCo), she wrote the Hands-On Learning column for Home Education magazine and taught her own two children at home from kindergarten until college.

 Kathy’s workshops and activities are designed with the non-expert in mind.
 They introduce basic concepts in science and technology, and give students the skills and information they need to troubleshoot their projects and build upon what they’ve learned.
 Additional background material and resources look at the diverse people behind the inventions and put them into context in the larger society.

 We offered Kathy’s DIY Buzzing Game online workshop last month and it was great!
 The kids had such a good time.
 Really creative!

 Lara R. Cohen, Youth Services LibrarianTeacher: Kathy Ceceri

 I just wanted to say thank you for teaching this class.
 My son enjoyed it so much and learned a lot.
 He is really into motors and circuits right now and this class was a great help to his robotics learning.